sdonohoo/forecasting/energy_load/GEFCom2017-D_Prob_MT_hourly/README.md

 8. Create a README file in the submission folder documenting the reported model performance and your approach (see [./benchmarks/submission1/README.md](./benchmarks/submission1/README.md) for an example)

 9. Create pull request for review

-# Reproducibility
-**TODO: Revise this section when we have a draft reference implementation**

-To ensure the reproducibility of the benchmark results, you need to

-0. Submit all source code for generating the forecasting results
-1. Specify the random seeds according to instructions
-2. Report results afer repeated runs of the benchmark
-3. Include a Dockerfile containing all dependencies
-4. Provide instructions about hyperparameter tuning (optional)

 # Leaderboard